CloudWanderer-io/PolicyGlass/doc_source/class_reference/understanding_effective_actions.rst

 The inclusion from *x* is added as an exclusion of *y* is because our Actions are essentially infinite sets.
-The wildcard at the end of ``S3:*`` could extend to an infinitely long string for all we know, so we can't create an :class:`~Action` that expresses `S3:*` but not `S3:Get*` so we must add it as an exclusion in an :class:`~EffectiveAction`.
+The wildcard at the end of ``S3:*`` could extend to an infinitely long string for all we know, so we can't create an :class:`~policyglass.action.Action` that expresses `S3:*` but not `S3:Get*` so we must add it as an exclusion in an :class:`~policyglass.action.EffectiveAction`.

-This is the reason :class:`~EffectiveAction` s exist, so we can express the intersection of the complement of ininite set B with inifite set A.
+This is the reason :class:`~policyglass.action.EffectiveAction` s exist, so we can express the intersection of the complement of ininite set B with inifite set A.